-Everyone knows that it’s important to stay hydrated – but what are the reasons why?
-We asked a nutritionist to explain nine benefits of drinking enough water.
+We all know it’s important to stay hydrated – but what are the reasons why?
+We asked registered nutritionist Nicola Shubrook to explain the top 5 benefits of drinking enough water.

-Drinking enough water, or staying hydrated, is the first rule of health and nutrition.
-Our bodies can supposedly last weeks without food and yet just a few days without water.
-This makes sense when you think that our bodies are made up of about 60% water and that being dehydrated can begin to affect us both physically and mentally.
+Water is a colourless liquid composed of hydrogen and oxygen (H20).
+It is vital for life, although it supplies no calories.
+Drinking adequate amounts of water, or staying hydrated, is the first rule of health and nutrition.
+Our bodies can supposedly last weeks without food, yet just a few days without water.
+This makes sense when you realise our bodies are made up of about 60% water and that being dehydrated can affect us both physically and mentally.

 Staying hydrated may also help with weight maintenance.
-Research has shown that having water before a meal may fill you up more and therefore promote weight loss by eating less at the meal.
-This is also true in a 2015 study that swapped diet drinks for water.
-The results showed this may lead to greater weight reduction and also improved insulin resistance.
+Research has shown that having water before a meal may fill you up more and therefore promote weight loss through suppressing your appetite.
+This was also noted in a 2015 study in which diet drinks were swapped for water.
+The results showed this may lead to greater reduction in weight and improved insulin resistance.

 There has been a lot of research into the effects of hydration or dehydration in athletes, and the results all pretty much conclude that dehydration not only affects sports performance but also physiological function too.

-If you have any concerns, speak to your GP or other healthcare provider.
+If you have concerns, speak to your GP or other healthcare provider.